About Me

 I am holistically-trained which means I use a variety of approaches in my counseling work depending on your needs and goals.
 I believe therapy should be a collaboration between the two people in the room.
 I practice both traditional "talk therapy" as well as incorporate "mind-body" techniques - like mindful and somatic movement and awareness.
 I also believe in the power of laughter and shared experience.

-I have worked in a variety of settings including in-home therapy, outpatient therapy, and residential treatment centers and have trained in mindfulness practices if that is something you are interested in trying/working with.
+I have worked in a variety of settings including in-home therapy, outpatient therapy, and residential treatment centers and have trained in mindfulness practices, a support in my work I find.

-I have post-graduate training in a variety of areas including being a current trainee of Contemporary Relational Gestalt work through the Pacific Gestalt Institute (PGI) which helps informs the way I work which is creatively and together with people - as opposed to me, the therapist, being in the “expert role”; I’m only an “expert” on myself on good days.
+I have post-graduate training in a variety of areas and am a faculty member at the Pacific Gestalt Institute (PGI) which helps inform the way I work which is creatively and together with people - as opposed to me, the therapist, being in the “expert role”.
+I have also recently trained in Psychedelic Assisted Psychotherapy (PAP).
+I am also a board member of the Gestalt Training Institute of Los Angeles, a non profit aimed at providing assessible training opportunities through scholarships and affordable educational opportunities about Gestalt Therapy and for Gestalt Therapists and the Gestalt curious.

-On a personal note, I am an east coast transplant, I love to dance, love food and music, and I'm also on this human ride too...
+On a personal note, I am an east coast transplant, I love to explore, learn, dance, eat, listen to music, watch some [at times] questionable tv, and I'm on this human ride too...